Yandex Cloud

 • Tables analyze age: Number of custom tables for which statistics were collected N days ago.

-• Expansion progress: Progress of data redistribution when expanding a cluster:
+• Expansion progress: Data redistribution progress when expanding a cluster:

 • Tables: Percentage of processed tables.